DETAILED ACTION

 As to any arguments not specifically addressed, they are the same as those discussed above.

-As to claim 1, Yamashita teaches a method for characterizing a user of a service [unlocking the HMD to validate a function such as content viewing] (Fig. 14, par.
-[0009]-[0010]), the method being implemented by a processor of a characterization device and comprising:
+As to claim 1, Yamashita teaches a method for providing a service to a user [unlocking the HMD to validate a function such as content viewing] (Fig. 14, par.
+[0009]-[0010]), the method being implemented by a processor of a service provision device and comprising:

-in response a positive result of the comparing, triggering a characterization of an interaction source of the service as a suitable user [when it is determined in step S113 that the position indicated by the reply matches the position of the virtual sound source, the determination unit determines “unlocking success” and validates the function] (par.
-[0129]).
+in response a positive result of the comparing, triggering a characterization of an interaction source of the service as an [authorized] user who is suitable for accessing the service [when it is determined in step S113 that the position indicated by the reply matches the position of the virtual sound source, the determination unit determines “unlocking success” and validates the function] (par.
+[0129]); and

 As to claim 2, Yamashita teaches that the first data and the second data belong to one of the following data types: a location parameter of a spatialized sound object; a category of sound object generating source; an answer to a question voiced in a sound object [position of the sound source in the three-dimensional acoustic space R (par.
 [0055]-[0056]).